 Section 01 and H1: Bring your final Class Presentation paper and give your presentation during lab.
-Section 01: Monday, November 27.
-Section H1: Wednesday, November 29.
+Section 01: Monday, May 6.
+Section H1: Wednesday, May 8.

-Section W1: At the time of your Class Presentation, turn in your final Class Presentation paper and a video recording of your presentation (YouTube or Vimeo link, etc.) by Wednesday, November 29 by 11:59 PM.
+Section W1: At the time of your Class Presentation, turn in your final Class Presentation paper and a video recording of your presentation (YouTube link, etc.) by Wed., May 8, 11:59 PM.

 Before you present and submit your paper, check out the reminders contained within the "Class Presentation 'Last Minute' Checklist', found here: http://mhchem.org/cpcs Note that you must both present your work and submit your paper to receive any points on this assignment.
+Also, you cannot "re-use" a Class Presentation topic from CH 221 or CH 222 in CH 223.... these topics must be original for full credit.
 All presentations over ten minutes in length and all papers with more than 10 pages of writing will suffer a point penalty.